webteckie/iKubernetes/README.md

       containers:
       - name: azure-vote-front
         image: <acr-login-server>/azure-vote-front:v1
+        ...
+      imagePullSecrets:
+        - name: <secret-name>

+    NOTE: ensure that imagePullSecrets is at the same indentation level as containers and that it is specified after all the container properties!!!

 Once that is correctly set and saved you can actually perform the deploy of the app to the Kubernetes cluster: